twbs/bootstrap/README.md

 ## What's included

 Within the download you'll find the following directories and files, logically grouping common assets and providing both compiled and minified variations.
-You'll see something like this:
+You'll be able to see something like this:

 ```text
 bootstrap/